-- 1. From the Start screen, type c, and then select Control Panel from the list of applications. - 2.
-Select Hardware and Sound, and then select Sound.
+- 1. From the Start screen, type control panel, and then select Control Panel. - 2.
+Select Hardware and Sound, and then select Sound. - 3.
 When the Sound window opens, select the Sounds tab.
-Under Program Events, select any sound event, such as a beep or alarm, and then click Test.
+Under Program Events, select any sound event, such as a beep or alarm and then click Test.

 You should hear sound through the speakers or through connected headphones.